aabmets/indie-ad-authchat/README.md

 using Vite + React with Bootstrap for the front-end and PocketBase PaaS for the back-end.
 Alltogether,
 this project took about two workweeks to complete and contains about 1700 lines of code.

-Almost all of the code and logic was created by myself, with only a tiny fraction taken directly from the
+Almost all of the code and logic was created by myself, with only a tiny fraction taken directly from
-Bootstrap documentation.
-No help was obtained from any tutorial videos, third-parties nor Stack Overflow
+the Bootstrap documentation.
+No help was obtained from any tutorial videos nor third-parties and the
-and the internet was only used for reading related documentation and troubleshooting bugs.
+internet was only used for reading related documentation and troubleshooting bugs.

 ## How to use